Konstantin Anisimovich Pavlov

-Konstantin Anisimovich Pavlov (Russian: Константин Анисимович Павлов, Latvian: Konstantīns Pavlovs) (May 27, 1907, Jēkabpils, Russian Empire – January 25, 1976, Riga, Latvian SSR) was a renowned Latvian-born iconographer and restorer.
+Konstantin Anisimovich Pavlov (Russian: Константин Анисимович Павлов, Latvian: Konstantīns Pavlovs) (May 27, 1907, Jēkabpils, Russian Empire – January 25, 1976, Riga, Latvian SSR) was a Latvian-born iconographer and restorer.

 He was one of the founders of the first icon-painting workshop and a member of the Grebenshchikov House of Prayer in Riga, the world's largest Old Believer church.
 Pavlov was also a founding member of the study group "Circle of Devotees of Russian Antiquity", established on June 2, 1927.

 Childhood, youth and education

-Konstantin Anisimovich Pavlov was born on My 27, 1907 into an Old Believer family of Glikeriya Fedot'evna and Anisim Minovich Pavlov in Jēkabpils, Russian Empire.
-His younger brother Mikhail was born on may 27, 1910.
+Konstantin Anisimovich Pavlov was born on May 27, 1907 to Glikeriya Fedot'evna and Anisim Minovich Pavlov; a family of Old Believers; in Jēkabpils, Russian Empire.
+His younger brother Mikhail was born on May 27, 1910.
 Both brothers faced many hardships in their youth.
 Their father, Anisim Minovich, owned a small store near Brody, by Jēkabpils, and was a wealthy and compassionate member of the Jēkabpils Old Believer community.
 However, he died when Konstantin was only 6 years old.
 Their widowed mother, Glikeriya, struggled to raise her sons, but the people and the Old Believer community supported them.

-In 1925, Konstantin Pavlov moved to Riga and enrolled in a technical school, where he studied for two years.
+In 1925, Pavlov moved to Riga and enrolled in a technical school, where he studied for two years.
 During this time, he lived at the Grebenstchikov House of Prayer, and served as a choir singer at the Uspenskaya Church from September 10, 1925, to December 7, 1926.
-After serving in the Latvian army, in 1930, K. Pavlov became a permanent singer at the Grebenstchikov House of Prayer and also became one of the first members of the study group "Circle of Devotees of Russian Antiquity", established in 1927 and an active participant in it.
+After serving in the Latvian army, in 1930, Pavlov became a permanent singer at the Grebenstchikov House of Prayer, as well as one of the first members of the study group "Circle of Devotees of Russian Antiquity", established in 1927, in which he actively participated.